g-rin/crashlogger/README.md

 > Aborted (core dumped)

 As we can see the first four lines of the backtrace refer to the crashloger's code.
-So we skip it.
-The cause of crash is on RWoker::process() functions (line  started with '3:').
+So we skip them.
+The cause of the crash is on RWoker::process() function (line  started with '3:').